 VM series - A-series, Av2-series, or G-series.

-VMs in preview - Any VM-series or size that is in preview.
+Preview or Promo VMs - Any VM-series or size that is in preview or uses promotional meter.

 Clouds - Reservations aren't available for purchase in Germany or China regions.

 Insufficient quota - A reservation that is scoped to a single subscription must have vCPU quota available in the subscription for the new RI.
 For example, if the target subscription has a quota limit of 10 vCPUs for D-Series, then you can't buy a reservation for 11 Standard_D1 instances.
 The quota check for reservations includes the VMs already deployed in the subscription.
 For example, if the subscription has a quota of 10 vCPUs for D-Series and has two standard_D1 instances deployed, then you can buy a reservation for 10 standard_D1 instances in this subscription.
 You can create quote increase request to resolve this issue.